jonfk/jonfk.ca/_posts/2014-12-21-How-I-setup-emacs.md

 my way to set up emacs to replicate how I was using vim.
 Extensibility is the main reason.
 In emacs, the ease of extending the capabilities of your editor to suit your needs makes my switch worthwhile.
-I haven't given a real try to elisp yet (that's on my todo list) but binding a function to a keymap is much easier to do and extending the functionality of your editor through it's API.
+I haven't given a real try to elisp yet (that's on my todo list) but binding a function to a keymap is much easier to do and extending the functionality of your editor through it's API is a breeze.

 One of the well known sayings about emacs is : "a great operating system, lacking only a decent editor".
 So although the default editor that comes with emacs is not great, you can make it <i>your</i> best editor.